pymc-devs/pymc/docs/source/PyMC3_and_Aesara.rst

 To build that function we need to keep track of two things: The parameter space (the *free variables*) and the logp function.
-For each free variable we generate a Aesara variable.
+For each free variable we generate an Aesara variable.
 And for each variable (observed or otherwise) we add a term to the global logp.
 In the background something similar to this is happening::